kanica-goddard/ezSHOP/README.md

 - Login
 - Cart

-*Must login to add items to your cart
+*Must login to add items to your car*

 ## How to Use this Project